oceanthunder/MrPeanutButter_Bot/CONTRIBUTING.md

 ## How can you contribute?

-We welcome both code and non-code contributions.
+I welcome both code and non-code contributions.
 You can:

 - Report a bug
 - Improve documentation
 - Submit a bug fix
 - Propose a new feature or improvement
 - Contribute a new feature or improvement
-- Test MrPeanutButter-Bot

 ## Code contributions